mrjonstrong/mrjonstrong.github.io/_posts/2022-05-08-World-Password-Day.md

 Some of the most common methods to compromise your account:

-1. Credential reuse - An attacker obtains a list of usernames and passwords from a website you have an account on.
+1. Credential reuse - An attacker obtains a list of usernames and passwords from a site you have an account on.
 They take your credentials and try them on other sites.
 Perhaps even with some variation.
 2. Credential stuffing - An attacker takes a list of commonly used passwords and tries to log into your account by trying each of them.
 This is a type of brute force attack, an attacker could try every possible combination, but in practice using known bad passwords first is more efficent.
-3. Phishing - An attaker tricks you into clicking a link that takes you to a fake website.
+3. Phishing - An attaker tricks you into clicking a link that takes you to a fake site.
 Often pretending to be a major social media site or email provider.
 It then asks you to login and captures your credentials.
-This can be automated to take your credentials and login using them to the real website.
-If that website uses 2FA (like a code sent to you via SMS), the hackers automation can even ask for the any 2FA codes.
+This can be automated to take your credentials and login using them to the real site.
+If that site uses 2FA (like a code sent to you via SMS), the hackers automation can even ask for the any 2FA codes.

 ## How can I avoid getting hacked?